 Composition of Bacterial Cell Wall: Overview, Topics, Structure

-The bacterial cell wall is a firm, protective layer outside the cell membrane.
-It is very important in the maintenance of a bacterium's shape and defence against environmental stress.
-It is made mostly of peptidoglycan, a polymer that gives the cell wall strength.
+The bacterial cell wall is a firm, protective layer outside the cell membrane, essential for maintaining the bacterium's shape and providing defence against environmental stress.
+The composition of the bacterial cell wall is primarily made up of peptidoglycan, a polymer that provides strength to the structure.

-Gram-positive bacteria have thick peptidoglycan layers and teichoic acids.
-Gram-negative bacteria, in turn, contain a thinner peptidoglycan layer, an outer membrane, and lipopolysaccharides which make them resistant to the effects of antibiotics.
+Gram-positive bacteria have a thick peptidoglycan layer and teichoic acids, while gram-negative bacteria feature a thinner peptidoglycan layer, an outer membrane, and lipopolysaccharides that contribute to antibiotic resistance.

 Gram-Positive Bacterial Cell Wall

-A diagram illustrating the Gram-positive bacterial cell wall
+A diagram of the Gram-positive bacterial cell wall

 Gram-Negative Bacterial Cell Wall

-The Gram-negative bacterial cell wall has a thin layer of peptidoglycan sandwiched between an inner cytoplasmic membrane and an outer membrane.
-This outer membrane contains high quantities of lipopolysaccharides, which provide much of the structural integrity of the Gram-negative cell and serve as a barricade to unwanted access to the cell, including access by antibiotics.
-This compositional uniqueness allows Gram-negative bacteria greater environmental stress resistance and antimicrobial resistance than observed for Gram-positive bacteria.
+The Gram-negative bacterial cell wall is made up of a thin layer of peptidoglycan, which is sandwiched between an inner cytoplasmic membrane and an outer membrane.
+This outer membrane contains high quantities of lipopolysaccharides, which contribute significantly to the structural integrity of the Gram-negative cell wall and act as a barrier against unwanted access, including that of antibiotics.

 Defective Bacterial Cell Walls